-The PRC Copyright Law, which became effective on June 1, 1991 and was amended in 2001 and in 2010, provides that Chinese citizens, legal persons, or other organizations own copyright in their copyrightable works, whether published or not, which include, among others, works of literature, art, natural science, escial science, engineering technology, and computer software.
+The PRC Copyright Law, which became effective on June 1, 1991 and was amended in 2001 and in 2010, provides that Chinese citizens, legal persons, or other organizations own copyright in their copyrightable works, whether published or not, which include, among others, works of literature, art, natural science, social science, engineering technology, and computer software.
 Copyright owners enjoy certain legal rights, including right of publication, right of authorship, and right of reproduction.
 The Copyright Law as revised in 2010 extends copyright protection to Internet activities, products disseminated over the Internet, and software products.
 In addition, the Copyright Law provides for a voluntary registration system administered by the China Copyright Protection Center.
-Pursuant to the Copyright Law, an infringer of copyrights is subject to various civil liabilities, which include ceasing infringement activities, apologizing to the copyright owners, and compensating the loss of the copyright owners.
+Pursuant to the Copyright Law, an infringer of copyright is subject to various civil liabilities, which include ceasing infringement activities, apologizing to the copyright owners.
 Infringers of copyright may also be subject to fines and/or administrative or criminal liabilities in severe situations.